v6d-io/v6d/docs/notes/architecture.rst

 2. The **RPC client** communicates with *remote* Vineyard instances by connecting to the TCP port that the Vineyard daemon is bound to.

-   Unlike the IPC client, the RPC doesn't allow memory-sharing between processes but is useful for retrieving the metadata of objects in the Vineyard cluster.
+   Unlike the IPC client, the RPC client doesn't allow memory sharing between processes and is less efficient in that regard.
+However, it is still useful for retrieving both metadata and payloads from the Vineyard cluster via TCP or RDMA.

 3. The **builders and resolvers** for out-of-the-box high-level data abstractions offer a convenient way for applications to consume objects in Vineyard and